 Gameplay: Fernbus Coach Simulator review

 Having played the game for a couple of months since I bought it from Steam, I must say I do love this simulator.
 Even the timing itself is correct.
 If you look at the gaming situation currently, there is no other bus simulator in development currently leaving bus simulator with no competition at all.
-The reason why I love Fernbus Coach Simulator is because I still believe it its potential to become a very successful bus simulator game.
+The reason why I love Fernbus Coach Simulator is that I still believe it its potential to become a very successful bus simulator game.

 I think the strength of Fernbus is in the Map.
 They’ve got 20,000 KM of German road, therefore it’s okay to say that side of it is pretty nailed.
 The AI still now behaves better, but we still could do with a couple of more coaches to drive as that would be nice.
 Another thing they need to introduce is a career mode.
 Although it has a few levels where you can unlock driving distances and you have to visit a city, I don’t feel that’s enough.

 One of the things they could also do is follow the euro truck way of doing it and sort of allow you to start your own coach company, your own drivers…Yes.
 That kind of thing.
 Another interesting thing I would like to see is Multiplayer.
 Do they have any plans for Multiplayer?
 Is that even on the cards?
 Are they already working on it?

 While coaches are very quiet in real life, it would also be nice to get the audio sorted internally in the game.
 Compared to a similar game like Bus Simulator, their audio still needs new features and some polishing as well.
 One thing I really find weird is passenger interaction.
 While it is perfectly normal for them to complain when you hit something, you will often hear ridiculous things along the way.
 You might be cruising at or less than the speed limit but hear a passenger saying you’re too fast.
 When you slow your speed, and in this case something like over 60MPH, they will still complain you’re too slow.